 When the jaw is misaligned, pressure is placed on the mandibular branch of the trigeminal nerve.
 This, in turn, can limit muscle function around the jaw and result in pain sensations throughout the two smaller branches.
 As a consequence, TMJ symptoms may not seem to be related to the jaw at all, but without addressing this underlying cause, lasting relief is not likely to be found.

-If you struggle with TMJ pain, please contact NYC Smile Design to schedule a neuromuscular evaluation today.
+If you struggle with TMJ pain, please contact NYC Smile Design to schedule a physiologic evaluation today.